How Baku event permits actually work: a planner's guide

 - Permits are not the bottleneck most planners assume.
 Drone, road-closure, and amplified-sound permits clear in 1-2 weeks for standard applications.

-- The exception is Cabinet-level events.
-Blackout windows and large-scale closures need 4-6 weeks and Cabinet-level liaison.
+- The exception is Cabinet-level and pyrotechnic work.
+Blackout windows, large-scale closures and any display involving pyrotechnics need 4-6 weeks and a decision-maker above the district.
 Not impossible, but plan accordingly.

 - Birtour as the named applicant matters.
 The local-applicant requirement means you can't typically file these from London or Mumbai directly.
 Your DMC files; choose a DMC that's done your specific permit type before.